deepaksood619/deepaksood619.github.io/docs/networking/mqtt/persistent-session-and-queuing-messages.md

 ## How do you start or end a persistent session?

 When the client connects to the broker, it can request a persistent session.
-The client uses acleanSessionflag to tell the broker what kind of session it needs:
+The client uses a cleanSessionflag to tell the broker what kind of session it needs:

 - When the clean session flag is set to true, the client does not want a persistent session.
 If the client disconnects for any reason, all information and messages that are queued from a previous persistent session are lost.
 - When the clean session flag is set to false, the broker creates a persistent session for the client.
 All information and messages are preserved until the next time that the client requests a clean session.
 If the clean session flag is set to false and the broker already has a session available for the client, it uses the existing session and delivers previously queued messages to the client.

 ## How does the client know if a session is already stored?

-Since MQTT 3.1.1, theCONNACKmessage from the broker contains asession present flag.
+Since MQTT 3.1.1, the CONNACK message from the broker contains a session present flag.
 This flag tells the client if a previously established session is still available on the broker.

 ## Persistent session on the client side